 Step 20: On the right side of the screen, select whether to scan in color or grayscale.
 We selected color.

 Step 21: Push the "Color" button on the machine to initiate the scanning process.
 Wait patiently until the scanner stops.

 Step 22: Take the book off the scanner and turn to the next page you need to scan.
 Place the book back on the scanner and press "Color" again.
 Continue this until you are done.

-Step 23: Locate the files in the folder where you saved them.
+Step 23: Hit Transfer and locate the files in the folder where you saved them.
 You'll see that they are large files because they are uncompressed tiffs.
 You will also notice that some of them are upside down.
 All of this can be adjusted in Adobe Acrobat.

 Step 24: Find the Adobe Acrobat shortcut on the desktop and double click to open it.
 Once it is open, the first thing you'll want to do is change the settings to match your needs.
-Click on on "Preferences" > "Convert to PDF" > Tiff .
+Click on "Edit" in the top left bar > "Preferences" > "Convert to PDF" > Tiff .